We talk about being one race but if we meant it, it would mean we would have to suffer along with each other.

 And I Think I Know Why...

 Human death is like watching a mirror image expire.
 It reflects on us and brings into question if we could have somehow prevented it.
 It leaves us vulnerable and frail and many of us can't handle that.
 This is why empathy is the greatest example of strength.
 To put ourselves into the emotional line of fire and to constantly repeat the process.
 An animal is metaphoric death of the self; a person is literal death.
-We no longer feel emotionally equipped for severe realities.
+Today, we no longer feel emotionally equipped for severe realities.
 I know this first-hand.
 I wrote a tribute about the death of my dog not long after she died.
 It took me much longer to write about the deaths of close family members.
 This doesn't mean I love my dog more than my family, her death was just easier to talk about.

-We don't avoid human suffering because we hate people or think less of them, it is the opposite, we care too much for them.
+We don't avoid human suffering because we hate people or think less of them, it's the opposite, we care too much for them.
 We don't want to highlight it, we are less likely to share it.
 If we hated people, all we would want to hear about is their suffering.
-We don't know what to do when we care deeply, so we shut down.
+We don't know what to do when we care so deeply, so we shut down.
 Like fear, when we are afraid, we run; when we are beyond afraid, we freeze.
 Animals provide us a way to deal with death without making it personal.

 Empathy Keeps Us All Alive and Happy